jumxglhf/GRAPE/README.md

 ![grape](grape.png)

 Hi all, this is the official repository for EMNLP 2022 paper: **GRAPE:grapes: : Knowledge Graph Enhanced Passage Reader for Open-domain Question Answering**.
+Our paper can be found at [[arXiv link]](http://arxiv.org/abs/2210.02933).
 We sincerely apprecaite your interests in our projects!

 ## Instruction